Anne Weightman

 Anne Weightman Walker Penfield (December 15, 1844 – February 25, 1932) was a philanthropist and one of the richest women in the world.

 Biography

-She was born in December 15, 1844, to William Weightman, "the quinine king," and Louisa Stellwagen, and lived with her family at Ravenhill, in the East Falls section of Philadelphia.
+She was born in December 15, 1844, to William Weightman and Louisa Stellwagen, and lived with her family at Ravenhill, in the East Falls section of Philadelphia.
 In 1880, Anne Weightman and her husband moved to Williamsport, Pennsylvania, where her father purchased thousands of acres and real estate after Peter Herdic's financial collapse.